 Bags and Water Bottles:

 If your child would like a snack at break time, this needs to please be brought in from home.
-This needs to be a healthy snack and brought in separate from your child’s lunch (if they have a packed lunch too).
+This needs to be a healthy snack and brought in separately from your child’s lunch (if they have a packed lunch too).

-The children can keep their reading for pleasure books at home for the week, or they can bring these into school each day with their book band book if they'd like to, these 'reading for pleasure' books are going to be swapped once a week to encourage and promote the love of reading.
+The children can keep their reading-for-pleasure books at home for the week, or they can bring these into school each day with their book band book if they'd like to, these 'reading for pleasure' books are going to be swapped once a week to encourage and promote the love of reading.

 All books taken home will be logged.
-If your child has not finished their book in that week, they can keep their book the following week and hand it in on the following Friday.
+If your child has not finished their book that week, they can keep their book the following week and hand it in on the following Friday.

 Children will have a dedicated spelling session each week which is linked to Spelling Shed where they will be introduced to the spelling rule and words they need to learn.
-The list will then be posted to dojo on a Friday for parents to see and monitor as well.
+The list will then be posted to Class Dojo on a Friday for parents to see and monitor as well.
 Spellings are set on a Friday and then tested on the following Friday.

 Your child will continue to have access to the following sites: Bug Club (on Active Learn), Times Table Rockstars, Purple Mash, Espresso and IXL.
 We recommend that your child uses their membership given by the school to the best of their advantage by thoroughly exploring these websites at home.
 These are really amazing and can really help to support and enhance home learning.
 Your class teacher will send these out to you during the first week back in school.

 We love to use Class Dojo to communicate with you at home and lots of you will have seen photos and videos already uploaded by your child's teacher.
-Please do make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour and messages from the class teacher.
+Please make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour, and messages from the class teacher.